tnas/tsp-blockchain-pow/README.md

 # tsp-blockchain-pow
-PoW Algorithm for theTraveling Salesman Problem
+Proof of Work Algorithm for theTraveling Salesman Problem